Blake Bortles: 2018 season

-Los Angeles Rams
+Los Angeles Rams (first stint)

-On March 18, 2019, Bortles signed a one-year contract with the Los Angeles Rams to be Jared Goff's backup.
+On March 18, 2019, Bortles signed a one-year contract with the Rams to be Jared Goff's backup.

 Bortles played three snaps of a Week 7 blowout of the Atlanta Falcons with a 20-point lead late in the fourth quarter.
 Five days prior, Bortles was reunited with his former Jaguars teammate Jalen Ramsey in a trade that sent Ramsey to the Rams in exchange for first round picks in 2020 and 2021, as well as a fourth round pick in 2021.
-In his second appearance, a Week 10 loss to the Pittsburgh Steelers, Bortles appeared in only one play, a third down with two yards to go; the team did not pick up the third down conversion.
+In his second appearance, a Week 10 loss to the Steelers, Bortles appeared in only one play, a third down with two yards to go; the team did not pick up the third down conversion.
 Bortles' third and final appearance of the season came in a week 13 blowout victory over the Arizona Cardinals.
 Bortles saw action in a seven-play drive and completed his first pass of the season.